ϳԹ

 “Colleges were originally created for white, upper-class males, and not even women,” said Evelyn Aponte-Aucutt, senior director of Academic Engagement and Student Success.
 “The HSI designation is the government’s way of recognizing the need to address achievement gaps, equity gaps, and systems of inequality.”

-“Part of the work is developing a new culture, shifting how we treat. students of color,” Aponte-Aucutt said.
+“Part of the work is developing a new culture, shifting how we treat students of color,” Aponte-Aucutt said.
 “The HSI designation incentivizes us to access the funds to think more creatively and see where our gaps are.”

 Rather than guarantee federal funds, however, the HSI designation increases North Park’s eligibility for specific grants that benefit Hispanic students.
 And despite COVID-19 snarling the application process, North Park has secured several vital grants.